tnfigueiredo/living-doc-kotlin-spring-sample/README.md

 # living-doc-kotlin-spring-sample

 This project is a sample using Kotlin, Cucumber, Serenity and Gradle to show some features for a BDD approach to generate project business documentation into the SDLC (software development life cycle).
-The idea is to bring some light about the chance of though the product versions delivery make it possible to have the business explained according to the testing validations done and the business requirements those validations are related to.
+The idea is to simulate product versions delivery producing together business documentation and software deliverable that matches.
+All this through a BDD approach to match both using acceptance criteria validations.

 To make it possible it was created a fictitious business scenario for a course center to illustrate an example of this approach.
 Through the business definitions it proposes an organization of the topics similar to an Epic/User Stories